High-Efficiency Cells Set for Rapid Growth, Propping up Solar Industry Profits

 The most prominent of the new technologies are those that minimize front-side metal contacts known as busbars and fingers.
 While the contacts are vital to the solar cell’s operation, they also block the sun at the same time.

 A broad array of solar conversion technologies is available today, including back side contacts, heterojunction cells, passivation layers, selective emitter technology, new light-trapping techniques, smaller front-side metallization and bi-facial cells.
-There also are various efforts occurring in the research and development stage, including hot-carrier technologies, 3-D cell structures and new energy-conversion layers based on rare-earth materials and silicon nanoparticles.
+There also are various efforts occurring in the research and development stage, including hot-carrier technologies, 3-D cell structures and new -conversion layers based on rare-earth materials and silicon nanoparticles.

 Conversion challenges